Abhishek1-341/Multi-Modal_Real_Estate_Valuation_Using_Satellite_Imagery_and_Tabular_Data/README.md

 ### 🗺️ Geospatial Mapping & Acquisition

-Raw latitude and longitude coordinates were mapped to Tile Coordinates via the Mercator Projection.

-By mathematically converting degrees to radians and applying logarithmic scaling mapping, exact image tiles representing the property's roof and immediate yard were downloaded programmatically.
+Raw latitude and longitude coordinates were mapped to Tile Coordinates via the Mercator Projection.By mathematically converting degrees to radians and applying logarithmic scaling mapping, exact image tiles representing the property's roof and immediate yard were downloaded programmatically.

 ### 🧠 High-Dimensional Embedding Extraction

-Images were resized to **380 × 380** and passed through an **EfficientNet-B4** architecture.

-The network's final classification layer was stripped, turning the model into a pure feature extractor.

-By tapping into the **global_average_pooling** layer, the model output a raw vector of **1,792 dimensions** per property.

-This allowed the pipeline to inherit the network's visual common sense—recognizing shapes, textures, road density, and green cover.
+Images were resized to **380 × 380** and passed through an **EfficientNet-B4** architecture.The network's final classification layer was stripped, turning the model into a pure feature extractor.By tapping into the **global_average_pooling** layer, the model output a raw vector of **1,792 dimensions** per property.This allowed the pipeline to inherit the network's visual common sense—recognizing shapes, textures, road density, and green cover.

 ### 📉 Visual Signal Compression (PCA)

-Directly feeding 1,792 visual features alongside a handful of tabular features would trigger the **Curse of Dimensionality**, overwhelming the XGBoost model with noise.

-To compress the signal:
+Directly feeding 1,792 visual features alongside a handful of tabular features would trigger the **Curse of Dimensionality**, overwhelming the XGBoost model with noise.To compress the signal:

 * Embeddings were standardized.
 * PCA was applied.
 * Variance retention threshold was targeted at **40%**.

 The process successfully condensed the **1,792 features down to the 12 most significant principal components**.
 This achieved a **99% reduction in feature space** while safely retaining the core visual markers.

 ### ⚙️ Late-Fusion & Tuning

-The 12 continuous PCA features were horizontally concatenated with the engineered tabular dataset.

-A final extensive Optuna sweep over **2,500 estimators** stabilized the complex multimodal architecture, settling on highly regularized parameters such as:
+The 12 continuous PCA features were horizontally concatenated with the engineered tabular dataset.A final extensive Optuna sweep over **2,500 estimators** stabilized the complex multimodal architecture, settling on highly regularized parameters such as:

 * L1 regularization (`reg_alpha = 19.11`)
 * Depthwise tree growth